Nowadays, a wall-mounted television is as integral to a living room as, say, a coffee table or ridiculously cozy couch.

 That’s exactly what I realized when I received my 65-inch television from VIZIO.
-You see, my apartment has a mantle that could perfectly frame a mounted television.
+You see, my apartment has a mantel that could perfectly frame a mounted television.
 But what if I did it wrong?
 One false move and my living room can turn into a complete design disaster.
 Or, even worse, it could cost my boyfriend and I our entire security deposit.
 And I have a feeling I’m not the only one who’s had this internal debate.

 If you’re trying to navigate the complicated—and okay, anxiety-inducing—world of mounting a television, here are five questions to ask before you start this project.

 Chances are, this is your most burning mounting question—and for good reason.
 While some surfaces are strong enough to hold your television, others will get seriously damaged if you try to hang anything.
 So, how can you tell whether or not your walls are built for the task?
 It’s all about the studs.

 Mount-friendly walls are comprised of studs, which are essentially boards behind your walls that support the overall frame.
 Not only do the studs support the walls, but they also make it possible to hang things—yes, including your television.